samirprakash/gophercises/quiz/Solution.md

 The code snippet added below just shows the addition we have done over `requirement 2`:
 1. We have added a new variable `timer` which returns a new timer after the user defined time `limit` has expired
 1. We use this return value channel `<-timer.C` to select when the program exits
-1. For handling the `fmt.Scanf()` pause problem, we have removed that logic into a go routing anonymous function which returns the user inout into `ach`, another channel.
+1. For handling the `fmt.Scanf()` pause problem, we have removed that logic into a go routing anonymous function which returns the user input into `ach`, another channel.
-1. We then use this logic to selec the condition where if a value is received in the `<-ach`, we would be adding that to the list of answers received.
+1. We then use this logic to select the condition where if a value is received in the `<-ach`, we would be adding that to the list of answers received.
 1. However, by executing the user input logic as a go routine, this flow executes in parallel to the timer logic in the program
 1. Based on which input is received, the program make a decision to continue with more questions or to exit